bobbyiliev/introduction-to-git-and-github-ebook/ebook/en/content/998-git-commands-cheat-sheet.md

 git checkout -- file_name
 ```

-This is a really handy command as you can really quickly revert a file back to its original content.
+This is a convenient command as you can really quickly revert a file back to its original content.

 ### Commit to local

 Once you've made your changes and you've staged them with the `git add` command, you need to commit your changes.

-To do so you have to use the `git commit` command:
+To do so, you have to use the `git commit` command:

 ```
 git commit